efox29/docker_embedded/readme.md

 `./build_me.sh`

 ## Running docker image
-In your root project folder, run the `start_docker.sh`.
-This should already be included in your project directory for the project.
+Copy the `start_docker.sh` to your project folder and run from there.
+I have a folder called scripts, which I place this, and I modify the paths in the script to be the root of the project.
+The path needs to be the root of your project.